dharineeshramtp2000/Collegare-Connect/README.md

 * Set up Visual Studio Code / Android Studio and load the project.
 * Either use an emulator/ a physical Mobile Device and run the code.
 * To run the App in iPhone, MAC OS is required.
-### Test the App:
-**To Sign In as Compnay, enter the details as follows:**

-Company Code-1234567890

-email - alex@gmail.com

-password - 12345678

-**To Sign In as Doctor, enter the details as follows:**

-DoctorId - Dr Riya

-password - Dr Riya

-specialization - Choose 'Odontology' from the dropdown list

-**To Sign In as Patient, enter the details as follows:**

-Patient Id - U123joe

-**To Sign In as Doctor, enter the details as follows:**

-UserName - Kumar_shop

-email - ktv0303@gmail.com

-password - 12345678